Tramway from Verneuil-l'Étang to Melun: Remains and preserved equipment

+Article by André Bertrand in La République de Seine-et-Marne published January 4, 1982.

 No physical traces of the tramway remain.
 However, its route can still be easily imagined, as it almost entirely followed the RN 36 between Guignes and Rubelles, as it was numbered at that time.
 Except for the Saint-Germain-Laxis station, which now houses a residence, all the other stations have been demolished.

 A "TRAMWAY" inscription is found on an EDF post next to the site of the former Guignes-Ville station.
 Also remaining are the standard-gauge tracks that connected the Verneuil tramway station to the freight station of Verneuil’s mainline trains.
 The bus station at Mail Gaillardon, located closer to the city center than the Melun-Ville station, is still in use.
 None of the other former tramway stops are served by buses, which now favor more urbanized areas.

 The company Transdev Darche Gros had taken over the route in its entirety with lines 01 and 37, which, in 2023, following the opening of the market to competition, became part of the Brie and 2 Morin networks and the Pays Briard network, respectively, operated by other companies.
 The company was created in 1934, at the time of the tramway’s closure to passenger services.
 The "Verneuil-l'Étang – Guignes – Melun" section is the main route of line 01 (less frequently of line 37).
 The "Crisenoy–Champdeuil – Voisenon – Maincy – Melun" section is one of the main routes of line 37 (less frequently of line 01).